 Culture is what defines much of who we are and how we view the world around us.
 But who we are looks at culture through a very narrow lens.
 As a person with European heritage, I would have thought that my cultural outlook would have been well aligned with the behaviour of other Europeans, but this is not necessarily so.
 In fact, the term European … Continue reading On The Beach In Monte Carlo

 There was a time when every doctor’s, dentist’s and accountant’s reception area contained a pile of reading material perfect for perusing as you waited for your appointment.
 This was the ubiquitous Readers Digest magazine, the nearest thing to the internet we had back then.
 There were short articles on interesting people.
-A monthly collection of interesting words and their meanings, even novels abbreviated for … Continue reading Einstein’s Three Theory Of Happiness
+A monthly collection of interesting words and their meanings, even novels abbreviated for … Continue reading Einstein’s Theory Of Happiness

 When we think about security guards we tend to imagine meat axe men, with bulging muscles, thick necks and black uniforms, surrounding celebrities or entrances to important events.
 This story is about a very different approach to personal security.
 William Ricketts was a man of diminutive stature but considerable status among many Melbournians.
 He was a pioneer conservationist, at a time when that was not … Continue reading William Rickett’s Bodyguards

 Ten years previous to this story we had immigrated unofficially to Canada.
 That was when we hadn’t matured enough to know what it entailed.
 This is a story about reading signs.
 I’m not talking about road signs, but signs that indicate whether or not to progress down a particular path.
 Nine years after returning to South Africa from our first foray into life overseas, we were ready to try again. … Continue reading Adult Immigration